-• Since SAT takes place through acquiring new positive habits, sustainable improvement will only take place gradually and depends on the consistent and daily repetition of the protocols.

-- Non-optimal thought and behavioral patterns are developed over the course of many years in our childhood, and then consolidated by repetition in later years. - Creation of more optimal thought and behavioral patterns unsurprisingly takes months of consistent daily effort and thus requires patience and perseverance.
+- e gradually and depends on the - Since SAT takes place through long-term potentiation of optimal neural networks, sustainable improvement will only take place gradually and depends on the consistent and daily repetition of the protocols. - Non-optimal neural patterns are developed over the course of several years in childhood, and then consolidated by repetition in later years. - Creation of optimal neural networks against the background of non-optimal networks demands months of consistent daily effort and thus requires patience and perseverance. - If on medication for psychological conditions, the physician must be informed of the SAT intervention, and medication should not change during the course of SAT and then only be altered based on the physician's recommendation.